-5.4 Emergency Response
+5.4 Emergency response

-In addition to the scheduled Inspections and the works that flow from them, Council provides an emergency Response in circumstances where an Emergency Inspection is warranted.
+In addition to the scheduled inspections and the works that flow from them, Council provides an emergency response in circumstances where an emergency inspection is warranted.

-Action Response Time Intervention Level (i.e. Action required if:) Intervention Standard Stakeholders telephones, or notifies on the City Watch App or attends Council's Customer Service Centre and reports a potential threat to safety of pedestrians, or property or obstructions and substances blocking traffic Prompt acknowledgement Customer Service Centre or after-hours officer records report Prompt recording Assess from any available material whether Council responsibility Prompt preliminary assessment If asset is not Council's responsibility, advise works or Infrastructure Manager responsible for asset (if practicable) Initial inspection by Council Inspection carried out within 24 hours of recording of request and being qualified as an emergency Determine if asset involved is responsibility of Council 15 At time of initial inspection If asset is not Council's responsibility, advise works or Infrastructure Manager responsible for asset (if practicable)
+Action Response time Intervention level (i.e. action required if) Intervention standard

+Stakeholder telephones Prompt

+or notifies on the Snap acknowledgement

+Send Solve App or

+attends Council's

+Customer Service Centre

+and reports a potential threat to safety of

+pedestrians or property

+or obstructions and

+substances blocking

+traffic

+Customer Service Centre Prompt recording

+or after-hours officer

+records report

+Assess from any Prompt preliminary If asset is not Council's

+available material assessment responsibility, advise

+whether Council works or Infrastructure

+responsibility Manager responsible for

+asset (if practicable)

+Initial inspection by Inspection carried out

+Council within 24 hours of

+recording of request and

+being qualified as an

+Determine if asset emergency At time of initial If asset is not Council's

+involved is responsibility inspection responsibility, advise

+of Council 5 mapconon works or Infrastructure

+oi courion Manager responsible for

+asset (if practicable)

-15 Council is not responsible for providing an after-hours or emergency response service for utility companies, their agents, or private contractors.
+5 Council is not responsible for providing an after-hours or emergency response service for utility companies, their agents or private contractors.

-Action Response Time Intervention Level (i.e. Action required if:) Intervention Standard Assess whether emergency situation exists At time of initial inspection If exceeds Defect Intervention Level for the type of asset involved (or equivalent if Defect not of type listed) and presents an immediate threat to the public property; or something prevents the flow of traffic on a road listed on Council's Public Road Register and (if relevant) it is apparent relevant Infrastructure Manager will not respond 16 Initiate Repair or rectification works in line with relevant specified timeframes and where imminent risk of personal injury and/or property damage exists provide appropriate warning with barricades and/or signs until such time as Repair/rectification works can be conducted.
-Follow up inspection At regular intervals consistent with degree of risk If initial Repair included erection of barricades and/or signs Ensure ongoing effectiveness of barricades and/or signs Follow up Repair Within Response Time for Repair of Defect within asset(s) of type affected - Appendix 3 - Defect Intervention Levels If not reinstated on initial inspection Repair to standard specified in this Plan for asset(s) of type affected
+Action Response time Intervention level (i.e. action required if) Intervention standard Assess whether emergency situation exists At time of initial inspection If exceeds defect intervention level for the type of asset involved (or equivalent if defect not of type listed) and presents an immediate threat to the public property; or something prevents the flow of traffic on a road listed on Council's Public Road Register and (if relevant) it is apparent relevant Infrastructure Manager will not respond 6 Initiate repair or rectification works in line with relevant specified timeframes and where imminent risk of personal injury and/or property damage exists provide appropriate warning with barricades and/or signs until such time as repair/rectification works can be conducted Follow up inspection At regular intervals consistent with degree of risk If initial repair included erection of barricades and/or signs Ensure ongoing effectiveness of barricades and/or signs Follow up repair Within response time for repair of defect within asset(s) of type affected - Appendix 3 - Defect intervention levels If not reinstated on initial inspection Repair to standard specified in this Plan for asset(s) of type affected

-Table 6: Work Response Procedures
+Table 6: Work response procedures

-5.5 Force Majeure
+5.5 Force majeure